+- b. proper road connections and alignments developed and maintained as outlined by the Province of Nova Scotia, including the Department of Transportation.

+- 4. To enable traffic calming measures as outlined in a Traffic Calming Policy to support the quiet and safe enjoyment of neighbourhoods

 - 5. To establish a street hierarchy, as shown on Schedule 2: Future Streets Map, to guide future street improvements, by establishing a set of street cross sections to correspond with each Street Classification.
 Each classification will have its own distinct design elements based on a complete streets model, and form part of the overarching transportation network.
 The Street Hierarchy for the street network throughout the Town of Wolfville is as follows:

 - a.
 Shared Streets

 - b.
 Local Streets

 - c.
 Collector Streets

 - d.
 Future Streets

-- To designate as Future Streets all areas designated for future road development, including access easements, as shown on Schedule 2: Future Streets Map.
+- 6. To designate as Future Streets all areas designated for future road development, including access easements, as shown on Schedule 2: Future Streets Map.
 These streets are anticipated to become local roads, unless otherwise specified. - 7.
 To designate as Shared Streets, roads within the Core Area as shown on Schedule 2: Future Streets Map.
 These streets are characterized as areas of diverse mobility modes, which include high rates of active transportation and automobile movement that results in lower overall speeds, which enable sidewalks and streets as spaces for diverse activities which include gathering areas, outdoor patios, parklets (parking-space parks), eating and greeting areas. - 8.
 To consider Shared Streets for improvements to accommodate: - a. wider sidewalks: - b. on-street parking; - c. parklets or café extensions; - d.
 Town of Wolfville's active transportation network through shared bicycle and vehicle lanes; and - e. improving the multi-use nature of shared streets, through street furniture, public art, and streetscaping. - To use the Core Area Design Guidelines 'Streetscape' sections to inform improvements to streets in the Core Area. - 10.
 To designate as Collector Streets the main commuter routes in and around Wolfville, as shown on Schedule 2: Future Streets Map.
 These include areas of Main Street, Highland Ave, Gaspereau Ave, and Maple Ave outside of the Core Area.
 Collector Streets function as regional connectors, providing access to the town from other areas of the county.
 These roads are generally wider than the standard local road right-of-way, and have sidewalks or active transportation paths on both sides to encourage active transportation.

 - 11. To consider Collector Streets for improvements to accommodate:

 - a. transit;

 - b. higher traffic volumes and higher intensity land uses;

 - c. one or more dedicated active transportation paths, such as bike lanes, sidewalks, or multi-use paved paths;

 - d. intersections which are further apart;

 - e. limited private access; and

 - f. limited on-street parking.

 - 12. To designate as Local Streets all roads that link to a shared street or collector road, as shown on Schedule 2: Future Streets Map.
 These streets have the lowest traffic volumes and generally have sidewalks on one side.
 Their primary purpose is to provide active transportation and vehicle access from predominantly residential areas.

 - 13. To consider Local Streets for improvements to accommodate:

 - a. shared lanes of automobile and bicycle uses;

-- b. low vehicular traffic;
+- b. low vehicular traffic:

 - c. limited commercial;

 - d. road widths of less than 15 metres:

 - e. limited or no transit service; and

 - f. on-street parking.